 When and where is the Heart of Texas Regional History Fair held?

 The HOTRHF is held on a Thursday and Friday during the month of February on the Baylor University campus in Waco, Texas.
 It is a two day event that begins on Thursday afternoon with the set up of all Junior Exhibits for a Preliminary Round of judging.
 See the fair schedule for more details.

 How are HOTRHF winners selected?

 Contest entries are evaluated by historians and educators and prizes are awarded in each category.
-First- and second-place winners in each HOTRHF category have the opportunity to compete at Texas History Day in Austin.
+First- and second-place winners in each HOTRHF category have the opportunity to compete at Texas History Day in Austin, Texas.
 State winners may go on to compete at National History Day, held in June at the University of Maryland in College Park, Maryland.

 Numerous special awards, including scholarships and cash prizes, are also made each year by organizations which help support HOTRHF.